JuannyWang/openh264-sha1-talbe-generation/README.md

 how to update you test codec
 ----------------------------
+-   0. no matter you choose 1 or 2, the macro "WELS_TESTBED" must be enable,so that the reconstrution YUV file will be dumped during the encoding proccess. if you choose 1, you need to open the macro by adding "#define WELS_TESTBED" in file codec/encoder/core/inc/as264_common.h;
+       if you choose 2, auto script will do it automatically.

 -   1. update your test codec manually build your private openh264, and copied  h264enc, h264dec, layer2.cfg, welsenc.cfg
 	to folder ./Codec manually.